BrilworksarrowBlogarrowTechnology Practices

 1. Full Native Code Access

-React Native lets you write custom native modules in Swift, Objective-C, Java, or Kotlin.
-This gives you full control over device-specific functionality, which is essential for more complex or performance heavy apps.
+React Native allows custom native modules in Swift, Objective-C, Java, or Kotlin, giving developers complete control over device-specific functionality, which is ideal for performance-intensive or complex apps.

 2. Large Plugin and Library Ecosystem